zgramana/CookieContainerSpike/README.md

 CookieContainerSpike
 ====================

-Demonstrates serializing the CookieContainer class using JSON.NET
+Demonstrates (de)serializing the CookieContainer class using JSON.NET